rxue/learning-dirary/clean-code/chapter3functions.md

 If you keep the function small, then the occasional multiple `return`, `break` or `continue` statement does not harm and can sometimes even be more expressive than the single-entry, single-exit rule.

+### Conclusion
+Never forget that your real goal is to tell the story of the system.